MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-setup-purchasers.md

 ms.author: sgroespe
 ---
 # Set Up Purchasers
 If several purchasers work at your company, you can set them up in a page and assign them each a code.
-You can then use the codes to prepare statistics and to filter information in printed reports.
+You can then use the codes to prepare statistics and to filter information in printed reports.<br><br>

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE3Q7hU]